Manikandan2907/Assignment-Monitoring/README.md

 ---

-Refer to some of the Dashboards that we have create here - [Dashboards](./Dashboards)
+Refer to some of the Dashboards that we have created - [Dashboards](./Dashboards)

 ## 📦 Step 4: Install & Configure Loki